kentcdodds/old-kentcdodds.com/content/blog/react-hooks-whats-going-to-happen-to-render-props/index.md

   _What am I going to do with all these render props components now that react hooks solve the code reuse problem better than render props ever did?_
 keywords:
-  - React
+  - react
-  - React Hooks
+  - react hooks
-  - Render Props
+  - render props
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Nadine Shaabana](https://unsplash.com/photos/anXB3AhQcJ0) on